REGISTRATION

 Sofia Fonseca De Nino

-Sofia Fonseca De Nino is a Managing Director in Strategic Consulting and a broker at Cushman and Wakefield.
+Sofia Fonseca De Nino is President and Founder of Kyo Consulting.
+Her previous role was Managing Director in Strategic Consulting and a broker at Cushman and Wakefield.
 She specializes in portfolio strategy and workplace advisory for complex, people‑centric organizations.
 Based in Houston, Sofia works at the intersection of space, culture, and leadership.
 She is a strong advocate for neuroinclusive workplaces and believes that recognizing different cognitive styles, through design, policy, and leadership behaviors, is critical to driving innovation, and long‑term organizational success.
 For the last 13 years, she has been an Adjunct Professor at UH lecturing in the Thesis Prep graduate program.
 She is married to George for 30 years and 4 kids in their 20s.
 And she loves dancing flamenco.

 10:00 AM - 10:50 AM - The Portfolio: Future Proofing through Consolidation